 2021 Edition — California’s Nurses

 Nursing is the single largest health profession in the state.
-These quick reference guides look at supply, demographics, education, distribution, and pay for registered nurses (RNs) and licensed vocational nurses (LVNs), using the most recent data available.
+These quick reference guides look at nursing supply, demographics, education, distribution, and pay for registered nurses (RNs) and licensed vocational nurses (LVNs), using the most recent data available.

 Key findings include: